What could have been…

 The Kabila era continues

 Joseph Kabila, Laurent Kabila’s son, was named as president 8 days after the assassination of his father.
 At 30 years old, he was the youngest world leader, and had virtually no preparation for the role, despite a series of military promotions under the presidency of his father.
 After attempting to negotiate peace with various rebel factions, Kabila pushed a referendum in 2005 that passed a new constitution, and was elected to his ‘first’ term in 2006.
 Subsequent elections in 2011 were violently contested in many areas, including Kinshasa, amid allegations of massive electoral fraud.
 While Kabila has pushed the development of infrastructure and services in many places, these advances have come with allegations of massive corruption and self-enrichment, as well as a crackdown on freedom of expression and many civil liberties.
-In January 2015, following an attempt to postpone the 2016 presidential elections (in which Kabila is constitutionally barred from running), protests erupted at the University of Kinshasa, leading to the deaths of more than 40 protestors.
-Whether Kabila will attempt to change the Constitution and run for a third term in 2016 remains to be seen.
+In January 2015, following an attempt to postpone the 2016 presidential elections (in which Kabila was constitutionally barred from running), protests erupted at the University of Kinshasa, leading to the deaths of more than 40 protestors.
+Despite the end of his mandate in December 2016, Kabila remains in power, having claimed that conditions were not in place to hold credible elections.
+A power-sharing deal negotiated by the Congolese Union of Catholic Bishops appears on the brink of collapse, and the situation remains extraordinarily tense.